QLD Wide - 60 Seconds Claim Advice

 Our bicycle accident lawyers provide legal services with the guidance of our law firm’s Principal, Kerry Splatt.
 He is a QLS-Accredited Specialist in Personal Injury Law.

-Accredited specialist cycling accident lawyers QLD logo
+Accredited specialist bicycle accident lawyers QLD logo

-About Bicycle Accident Claims
+About Bicycle Injury Claims

 Compared to other types of road users, bike riders are at a greater risk of accidents.
 Consequently, a motor vehicle accident involving a bicycle can result in serious injuries as well as substantial financial loss.
 That’s because motorcycle riders primarily rely on their clothing and helmets for protection in the event of an accident.